eyalron33/devgrants/open-grants/Almonit-DWG.md

 **Operation**.
 Almonit will run DWG as a service for a period of at least 12 months.
 **Maintenance**.
 Almonit will maintain the codebase for at least 12 months.
 **Upgrade**.
-Almonit plans to extend DWG functionality with time, depends on the users feedback after the release.
+Almonit plans to extend DWG functionality with time, depends on users feedback after the release.

 # Team